 (Why have drugs not been legalized long ago?)

-The conclusion of my first two books on drug policy is that the present emphasis on illegalization and supply-oriented drug policies are not only marginally bad but dysfunctional to the society they were initially (at least allegedly) designed to protect.
-This seemingly allows for two different explanations; either we are really stupid, or it is in some powerful player’s or players’ interest(s) that drugs remain illegal, and maybe we are even talking about player(s) that once were active in getting narcotic drugs outlawed in the first place.
-There are many among the usual suspects and quite a few among the not so usual.
-Assuming that I am right in my diagnosis, and that we are not mad, then among the potential culprits we can find: the UN and its Single Convention, disagreement in the legalization camp, foreign governments, terrorists, real-estate lords, language, life mathematics, the drug racket, the Americans, our need of a common enemy, the weapons industry, law enforcement, the South Americas and complexity, or some combination of the above, because misery indeed has a tendency to produce strange bedfellows.
+The conclusion of my first two books on drug policy is that the current emphasis on illegalisation and supply-oriented drug policies is not only marginally harmful but also dysfunctional to the society they were initially (at least allegedly) designed to protect.
+This seemingly allows for two different explanations: either we are truly foolish, or it serves the interests of some powerful player or players that drugs remain illegal.
+Perhaps we are even speaking of player(s) who were once instrumental in getting narcotic drugs outlawed in the first place.
+Many among the usual suspects and quite a few among the less typical can be considered.
+Assuming that my diagnosis is correct, and that we are not insane, potential culprits may include: the UN and its Single Convention, discord within the legalisation camp, foreign governments, terrorists, property moguls, language, life mathematics, the drug trade, Americans, our need for a common enemy, the arms industry, law enforcement, South America and complexity, or some combination of the above, for misery indeed has a tendency to produce strange bedfellows.

-Questions and issues that can/will be dealt with: Are drugs illegal because we are stupid or because somebody is benefitting?
-Who are the main beneficiaries of drug illegality?
-Can you add to my list of suspects, or provide some of them with an alibi?
-Are there any good analogies to this question of benefitting; analogies that somehow can be helpful when thinking about the issue?
+Questions and issues that may be addressed: Are drugs illegal because we are foolish or because someone is profiting?
+Who are the primary beneficiaries of drug illegality?
+Can you contribute to my list of suspects or provide some of them with an alibi?
+Are there any relevant analogies to this question of profit, analogies that could prove helpful when considering the issue?

 FUTURE DRUG POLICY TALKS

-The headings above I have outlined into proper talks – these I can deliver today – but there are other issues that I will endeavor to develop into lectures, seminars or something more informal.
-Some of these issues I have given a paragraph below.
+The headings above have been organised into proper talks, which I can deliver today.
+However, there are additional issues that I will endeavour to develop into lectures, seminars, or something more informal.
+A paragraph discussing some of these issues is provided below.
 If you are interested in a talk on any of these other subjects, please do not hesitate to contact me.

 A. The Sneaking Economic Reason

-(We, for the sake of money, ever more frequently do what we should not have done)
+(We, for the sake of money, ever more frequently do what we should not do)

-The Sneaking Economic Reason/“SER” is my own neologism and refers to the often badly understood or unacknowledged fact that – as money is becoming the measure of ever more – economic reasoning tends to “sneak up on us” ever more frequently and ever more unexamined.
-SER further suggests that whenever there is an economic reason for something to happen, the probability that it will actually happen – more or less whatever “it” happens to be – increases in proportion to the strength of the economic reason, and that this can be seen as a law of human behaviour: a probabilistic law, yet one moving in a deterministic direction.
-I even go as far as to suggest that the concept of SER can be used to predict socioeconomic phenomena as, for instance, the undocumented and as far as I know unacknowledged cooperation between drug and real estate lords.
-If this prediction would turn out to be true, then my suggested “new law”/SER would have been used to predict the existence of something previously unobserved.
-Though what is suggested to exist may not be a new planet or elementary particle, its existence would corroborate the hypothesis that our inclination to do things for economic reasons could explain human actions better than we have previously given it credit for.
+The Sneaking Economic Reason/“SER” is my own neologism that refers to the often misunderstood or unacknowledged fact that, as money becomes the measure of more and more aspects, economic reasoning tends to “sneak up on us” with increasing frequency and a greater lack of examination.
+SER further suggests that whenever there is an economic reason for something to occur, the probability that it will actually happen – more or less whatever “it” happens to be – rises in proportion to the strength of that economic reason.
+This can be viewed as a law of human behaviour: a probabilistic law moving in a deterministic direction.
+I even propose that the concept of SER can be employed to predict socioeconomic phenomena, for instance, the undocumented and, as far as I know, unacknowledged cooperation between drug and real estate lords.
+If this prediction proves true, my suggested “new law”/SER would have served to predict the existence of something previously unobserved.
+Although what is posited to exist may not be a new planet or elementary particle, its existence would support the hypothesis that our tendency to act for economic reasons could explain human behaviour better than we have previously acknowledged.

 B. Drug Illegality Is A Dysfunctional Discourse